AAA offers tips to avoid road rage

 Regardless of gender, nearly eight in ten American drivers demonstrate aggressive behaviors when behind the wheel.
 Speeding tops the list, and officials warn that speeding does not save time on the road.

-The average amount of time saved on a five-mile trip, driving 65 MPH on a 45 MPH road, is only 1.9 minutes.
+The average amount of time saved on a five-mile trip, driving 65 miles per hour on a 45 miles per hour road, is only 1.9 minutes.

 To help manage aggressive driving, AAA is offering some tips: